gitter-badger/Armonaut/README.md

 - 20+ Popular Languages
 - 100s of Services and Tools
 - Limitless Parallelization and Scalability
-- Variable Executor resources
+- Configurable executor resources
 - Integrates with GitHub, BitBucket, and GitLab projects
-- Tools for running and debugging builds locally with Virtualbox
+- Tools for running and debugging builds locally with Vagrant

 ## Contributing